HKiOnline/dftui/docs/characters_json_format.md

 Skills tell what characters can do.
 Below are the skills and their default ratings.

 Skills in the JSON-format character sheet are an array of objects.
 Each object contains attributes and values of a single skill.
 Each skill has title, group, and rating.
 Title is a string.
 In the example below are all the values a skill title can have.
 Skill group is a string; it can have a value of mental, physical, or social.
 Rating is an integer number.
-The default is zero.
+The default is zero, 0.

 All character spirit types use the same skills.